jrkerns/pylinac/docs/source/topics/rigid_transformations.rst

     plt.show()

-2. Phantom placement with respect to image (global) coordinates:
+2. Phantom placement with respect to image:
     2.1.
 Let's start with a centered (nominal) phantom

     2.2.
 Then roll the phantom by 30 deg (exaggerated for visual purposes only)